MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **AppVersionLong** - The application Version

+- **BundleReachable** – Boolean indicating whether there was a problem accessing Microsoft AutoUpdate application bundle.

 - **Channel** - The preference for audience

+- **Codesigned** – Boolean indicating whether the Update Assistant were codesigned correctly.

 - **Device_NetworkCountry** - The device country (based on IP address)